GlassBricks/typed-factorio/definitions/README.md

 # Typed Factorio

-Featureful typescript definitions for the Factorio modding lua api.
+Complete and featureful typescript definitions for the Factorio modding lua api.
 This is intended to be used with [TypescriptToLua](https://typescripttolua.github.io/).

 This project aims to provide type definitions for the Factorio API that are as complete as possible.
 This means minimal `any`s and `unknown`s, correct nullability, and smart types where possible.
 The generator integrates both the Factorio JSON api docs and manually defined additions and overrides.